Cryptyox/anaglyphTool-Comfyui/README.md

 ## Acknowledgments

 Big shoutout to https://github.com/mikeymcfish who created https://github.com/mikeymcfish/FishTools.
-This was my original inspiration as I was very fond of his node but needed something capable of bulk processing.
+This was my original inspiration as I was very fond of his node, but needed something capable of bulk processing.